sans-ui-org/sans-ui/src/routes/(section)/docs/installation/+page.md

 ### For Svelte (Not recommended)

-According to <Link href="https://svelte.dev/docs/svelte/getting-started" external >the official Svelte documentation</Link>, using SvelteKit is recommended . .
+According to <Link href="https://svelte.dev/docs/svelte/getting-started" external >the official Svelte documentation</Link>, using SvelteKit is recommended.

 ## Configure TailwindCSS